Search ends for 2 still missing after Texas port explosion

 “Our Coast Guard crews worked intently alongside state and local partners to locate the two crew members who remained missing, but unfortunately, we were unable to locate them,” said Capt.
 Edward Gaynor, commander, Coast Guard Sector/Air Station Corpus Christi.
 “The decision to suspend a search is never easy and a lot of factors are considered before suspending a search.
 We extend our heartfelt condolences to the friends and families of the missing crew members during this difficult time.”

 The explosion happened at about 8 a.m.
 Friday when the vessel struck a submerged pipeline, according to the Coast Guard.
-Port of Corpus Christi officials said it was a natural gas pipeline.
+Port of Corpus Christi officials said it was a propane pipeline.

 The cause is still being investigated, officials said.